Azure/azure-sdk-for-js/sdk/synapse/synapse-monitoring/README.md

 ## Azure Synapse Monitoring client library for JavaScript

-This package contains an isomorphic SDK for SparkClient.
+This package contains an isomorphic SDK for Monitoring.

 ## Getting started